 Teachers need to anticipate places in complex texts where students will be confused if they don’t make inferences about the author’s intended meaning.
 During my reading strategies unit, I cover different types of inferences students can make.
+For instance, students can make inferences about actions, emotions, time periods, and settings.
 We study examples, and we practice inferring together.

-Because struggling readers can become extremely confused if they don’t make required inferences with complex texts, I don’t ask them to read inference-heavy texts on their own (Think: “Masque of the Red Death,” “The Scarlet Ibis,” To Kill a Mockingbird).
+Because struggling readers can become confused and frustrated if they don’t make required inferences with complex texts, I don’t ask them to read inference-heavy texts on their own (Think: “Masque of the Red Death,” “The Scarlet Ibis,” Loser).

-On reading guides, include inference questions, and use the word “infer” or “inference” in the question so that students begin to understand that’s what they are doing as they read between the lines.
+On assessments and in conversation, use the word “infer” or “inference” in inference questions so that students begin to understand that’s what they are doing as they read between the lines.
 For instance, What can we infer about Doodle after reading that he cried at the beauty of Old Woman Swamp?